-Baruch’s Veterans Benefits Coordinator, John Seto, is available for drop in consultations or via email regarding your Veteran’s Benefits during the following time:
+Baruch’s Veterans Benefits Coordinator, John Seto, is available for consultations regarding your Veteran’s Benefits by appointment only (in-person and via Zoom).

-Location: Registrar’s Office, Room 850 located at 151 E. 25th Street or by appointment .
+Location: Registrar’s Office, Room 850 located at 151 E. 25th Street by appointment only.

 Contact John Seto at 646-312-1264 or email: John.Seto@baruch.cuny.edu

 Each CUNY college has appointed a veterans affairs representative to address the needs of veterans on campus.
 Baruch College has a veterans’ affairs representative.
 Certifying Official, John Seto works with veteran students to ensure they are receiving appropriate educational and financial aid benefits.
-The Veteran’s affairs representative can be reached at (646) 312-1264 see above for hours.
+The Veteran’s Affairs representative can be reached by phone at (646) 312-1264 and by email at John.Seto@baruch.cuny.edu.
 He is located at the Registrar’s Office Room 850 at 151 E. 25th Street.

 You may be eligible for VA educational assistance if: A) You are on, or were on active duty for at least two years, and received any honorably characterized discharge; B) You have a six-year obligation in the Selected Reserves, and remain in good standing with your reserve unit; or C) You are a spouse or child of a veteran who died or was totally disabled while in military service.
 Your college’s veterans’ affairs representative can help you determine eligibility.

 No, you do not have to reapply.
 Once you have applied and have received benefits at one CUNY institution, you need only complete a form to change your place of training and a brief personal data form.
 This can be done through your campus’s veterans’ affairs representative.